andrew/ultimate-awesome/README.md

 - [awesome-laravel-framework](https://github.com/meSingh/awesome-laravel-framework) - 😎 📦 📄 A curated list of awesome packages, tutorials and other cool resources for Laravel.
 - [awesome-php-cn](https://github.com/xu767142206/awesome-php-cn) - Php常见的资源、库 中文版本 应该是最全的中文库了.
 - [awesome-laravel4](https://github.com/AaronLaw/awesome-laravel4) - A list of awesome Laravel 4 packages, utilities and resources.
+- [awesome-laravel-filament](https://github.com/lightszentip/awesome-laravel-filament) - A list for the topic laravel and filament.

 ### C# Lists
 - [awesome-dotnet-core](https://github.com/thangchung/awesome-dotnet-core) - :honeybee: A collection of awesome .NET core libraries, tools, frameworks and software.